THOMASELOVE/431-classes-2026/class10/README.md

 ## About Loading R Packages

 These are the things I look for in a proper R Setup in your Quarto file.
+This list is also now part of our general [Tips for Labs and Projects page](https://github.com/THOMASELOVE/431-labs-2026/blob/main/tips.md).

 1. Your Quarto includes `#| message: false` at the start of the code chunk.
 2. You include `knitr::opts_chunk$set(comment = NA)` at the start of your code.